or

 Beyond the Cleats

-After leaving the Tigers, he had a long run as a broadcaster and then a special assistant to the Tigers front office.
+After leaving the Tigers, he had a long run as a broadcaster and then as a special assistant to the Tigers front office.

 He never sought power.

-He offered wisdom.
+Instead, he offered wisdom.

 Inducted into the Baseball Hall of Fame in 1980, Al Kaline remains one of baseballs most universally beloved figures.